The Wheeler Class

 As a one-design class; the hull form, rudder and rig/sail dimensions are controlled by rule.
 That said there are opportunities for significant innovations in electronics and sail control; two channel boats are competitive as are boats operating with up to 7 channels.
 Additional features include powered boom vangs (introduced by Adrian Olson), powered backstay tension and jib trim in order to provide improved on the water sail control, similar to a "real boat".
-Multiple rigs are not required and the boat moves well across the wind ranges.
+Multiple rigs are not required and the boat moves well across the wind ranges to 20+ knots.

 There have been 80+ boats built to date, primarily by George Ribeiro and Adrian Olson.
 George Ribeiro is the current builder of record.
 He offers build kits to various stages of completion.
 George's coordinates are (831) 247-1428, email@example.com and 360 Fiesta Way, Watsonville, CA 95076.